dt3zr/hack-assembler/README.md

 ./hack-assembler -infile draw.asm
 ```

-A HACK machine binary file is called `draw.hack` is created and the file can be loaded into the [CPU Emulator](https://www.nand2tetris.org/software) and run.
+A HACK machine binary file `draw.hack` is created and the file can be loaded into the [CPU Emulator](https://www.nand2tetris.org/software) and executed by the HACK CPU.
 That's it!